 Loading unit

-For the storage and transport of goods, so-called load units are almost always used as the basic unit in logistics.
-The goods are then packed either in modular packaging such as a crate or on a loading aid (also called a load carrier) such as a pallet.
+In logistics, so-called load units are almost always used as the basic unit for the storage and transportation of goods.
+The goods are then packed either in modular packaging such as a crate or on a loading aid (also known as a load carrier) such as a pallet.

 The resulting load unit can be transported and stored much more efficiently than individual items or cartons.
 However, not every warehouse can handle every load unit at the same time.
-For example, there are pure pallet warehouses, in which only palletized goods can be stored.
+For example, there are pallet-only warehouses in which only palletized goods can be stored.

-Load units are handled at all possible working points along the logistics chain, for example during transport, in a picking warehouse or even before production.
-The modular packaging, which are used for this purpose, are for example:
+Load units are handled at all possible work points along the logistics chain, for example during transportation, in a picking warehouse or even before production.
+The modular packaging used for this are, for example:

 • Pallets